Gildas-GH/epi/README.md

-## Head over to Youtube in your browswer, and find the URL of your favorite user, channel, or playlist.
+## Head over to YouTube in your browser, and find the URL of your favorite user, channel, or playlist.

 The URL will look like one of these: